-The office of Pennsylvania State Senator Tim Kearney (26th District) is looking for motivated candidates seeking to build experience towards a career in public service including constituent services, community events, government relations and policy advocacy for 2022 Policy Internships.
-Interns in Senator Kearney’s District Offices (Springfield/Upper Darby) will be given the opportunity to gain practical experience in district office operations, government and politics.
+The office of Pennsylvania State Senator Tim Kearney (26th District) is looking for motivated candidates seeking to build experience towards a career in public service including constituent services, community events, government relations and policy advocacy for a 2023 Senate Internship.
+Interns in Senator Kearney’s District Offices (Media/Upper Darby) will be given the opportunity to gain practical experience in district office operations, government and politics.
 The intern’s duties may include: helping constituents solve problems with state government; drafting letters and other correspondence and communications; attending legislative and local meetings in the 26th Senate District; researching legislation, general administrative duties; and interacting with the general public, government professionals, and business leaders.
 A demonstrated interest in and commitment to public service and public policy are a must.
 The office welcomes diverse applicants with a variety of different family, religious, and socioeconomic backgrounds.

 About the Office:

-The 26th Senate District in Pennsylvania includes parts of Delaware and Chester Counties in the southwestern Philadelphia suburbs.
-District offices are in Springfield and Upper Darby in Delaware County and the Senator’s legislative office is in Harrisburg.
-Senator Tim Kearney is a Democratic Senator in his first term, elected November of 2018.
+The 26th Senate District in Pennsylvania includes parts of Delaware County in the southwestern Philadelphia suburbs.
+District offices are in Media and Upper Darby in Delaware County and the Senator’s legislative office is in Harrisburg.
+Senator Tim Kearney is a Democratic Senator in his second term, elected November of 2018.
 The urban and suburban district encompasses diverse communities with a variety of assets and needs.

 The Pennsylvania Senate is an Equal Opportunity Employer that does not discriminate based on person’s race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability or genetic information.

-We are looking for interns to commit 10-20 hours per week.
+We are looking for interns to commit 10-20 hours per week, starting in June 2023 through August 2023.
 Our weekday office hours are 8:30 AM – 4:30 PM but we can be flexible depending on class schedules.
 Community events may be on the weekends or weekday evenings.

 - Attend and support (could include taking notes/pictures) at local meetings and townhalls (both virtual and in-person)